 And then remove from the heat.

 Chop the tomatoes into 1/2 (1 cm) sized cubes.
 Best are Roma / Paste / Plum tomatoes but you can use Beefstake...
-I wouldn't recommend tiny cherry tomatoes, they are too watery.
-You'll need about 9 cups of chopped cored tomatoes
+I wouldn't recommend tiny cherry tomatoes, they are too watery. you will need about 9 cups of chopped cored tomatoes

 Fill the jars with the cubes tomatoes leaving 1/2 inch headspace